awsdocs/aws-cloudformation-user-guide/doc_source/aws-resource-fms-policy.md

 *Update requires*: [No interruption](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-no-interrupt)

 `IncludeMap`  <a name="cfn-fms-policy-includemap"></a>
 Specifies the AWS account IDs to include in the policy\.
-If `IncludeMap` is not set, all accounts in the organization in AWS Organizations are included in the policy\.
-If `IncludeMap` is set, only values listed in `IncludeMap` are included in the policy\.
+You can specify inclusions or exclusions, but not both\.
+If you specify an `IncludeMap`, AWS Firewall Manager applies the policy to all accounts specified by the `IncludeMap`, and does not evaluate any `ExcludeMap` specifications\.
+If you do not specify an `IncludeMap`, then Firewall Manager applies the policy to all accounts except for those specified by the `ExcludeMap`\.
-The key to the map is `ACCOUNT`\.
-For example, a valid `IncludeMap` would be `{“ACCOUNT” : [“accountID1”, “accountID2”]}`\.
+The following is a valid map: `{“ACCOUNT” : [“accountID1”, “accountID2”]}`\.
 *Required*: No
 *Type*: [IEMap](aws-properties-fms-policy-iemap.md)
 *Update requires*: [No interruption](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-no-interrupt)